natalieramirez22/dino-game/README.md

 to have fun and play a no wifi needed game

 ## coders
-natalie ramirez, sarah fleming, riley lebon
+natalie ramirez and sarah fleming

+- riley lebon: helping with devpost